ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2019-06-20-appendix-a-cx-experiences-challenges-across-agencies.md

 description: Reflections from High-Impact Program CX Maturity Assessments

-excerpt: Improving the public’s trust in government happens interaction by interaction, and must act to improve every moment that we can.
+excerpt: Improving the public’s trust in government happens interaction by interaction, and we must act to improve every moment that we can.

 image: "/img/blog/cx-blog-1.jpg"